Tenchi2xh/CRT/doc/thesis/chapters/a_crt.md

 - `CRT_Dark.sh` or `CRT_Dark.bat` for the dark theme
 - `CRT_Light.sh` or `CRT_Light.bat` for the light theme

-The way to use the application is quite straight-forward: write code in the editor, compile, and see the result.
+The way to use the application is quite straight-forward: the user can write code in the editor, compile, and see the result.

-To learn the scripting language, open the examples contained in the `demos/` folder: use the "Open" button in the toolbar.

-When a scene takes a long time to preview, a few things can be done:
+To learn the CRT language syntax, many examples can be found in the `demos/` folder: use the "Open" button in the toolbar, or `ALT+O`.
+Some of these examples can take a long time to render --- if they do, the user can cancel the rendering and reduce the quality settings:

+- Set the `supersampling` to 1 in the `Settings` block
-- Temporarily reduce the `supersampling` and `dofsamples` values in the `Settings` block
+- Set the `dofsamples` value to a lower value in the `Settings` block
-- Use the live view module
+- Or use the live view module (see below)

 A few useful keyboard shortcuts:

-- `ALT+R` compiles and renders the current code, or stops the render
+- `ALT+R` compiles and renders the current code, or stops the render if it is in progress
 - `ALT+S` saves the current code
 - `ALT+O` opens a saved project
 - `ALT+E` exports the current render to a PNG file
 - `ALT+P` refreshes the live view module
 - `CTRL+M` extends any extendable tab

-When valid code is present in the editor, press the eye button in the toolbar to compile and refresh the live view, which will provide you with a free camera that you can drag around using the mouse.
-You can also use the mouse wheel to change the field of view, and preview a small ray-traced render of the current camera.
+When valid code is present in the editor, press the eye button in the toolbar to compile and refresh the live view, which will provide you with a free camera that you can *drag* around using the mouse.
+You can also use the mouse wheel to change the field of view, and use the preview feature to obtain a small ray-traced render as seen from the current camera.

 When a satisfactory point of view has been found, the "Copy camera" button will put the current camera in the clipboard for you to paste in the appropriate section of the script.

 To produce animations, the variable named `t` can be used in the script to represent time (see section \ref{sec:anim}).
-Then, in the "animation" tab, choose the desired amount of frames to render, and press the "Render" button.
+Then, in the "Animation" tab, choose the desired amount of frames to render, and press the "Render" button.
 When finished, a GIF file will be saved in the current directory, and by using the slider, the animation can be previewed at will.

 Finally, here are a few useful functions not found in the examples: `sin(t)`, `cos(t)`, `tan(t)`, `rand(min, max)`.